§ 0 · The Operating System

 The capabilities that emerge from that architecture are structurally impossible for incumbents to replicate.
-Not because they can't buy the same tools ? but because their success, their identity, and every signal from their value network tells them not to.
 By the time they decide it matters, the compounding data advantage has already closed the window behind us.

 This is the informed late entry.
 Same industry.
 Different operating system.